rvictoria-dev/Typewriter-Effect/README.md

 ### ✨About

-***Typewriter Effect*** is a front-end project that recreates the appearance of text being typed on the screen Typewriter Effect is a front-end project that recreates the appearance of text being typed on the screen using only HTML and CSS.
+***Typewriter Effect*** is a front-end project that recreates the appearance of text being typed on the screen using only HTML and CSS.
 The animation reveals characters progressively, creating a classic typewriter-style effect without the use of JavaScript.
 This project demonstrates the use of CSS animations, timing functions, and creative styling techniques to build engaging user interfaces.

 ---